Last Updated on July 14, 2021 by Mark Ferguson

 A downfall to a real estate class is finding a schedule that fits you.
 With an online class, you can take classes when you have time, but when you take in-person classes, you have to make their schedule work.
 If you already have a job that may be difficult to do, but I have found many schools offer night classes to help work around students’ schedules.

-It is often easier for most people to make the online classes fit their schedule better.
+It is often easier for most people to make the online classes fit their schedules better.
 The online classes can be easier to complete as well because they may not take as much time.
 Remember, that easier is not always better.

 How long it takes to complete real estate classes will depend on the student.
 If you are an extremely motivated individual who can handle hours at a time staring into a computer, then you might be able to finish online courses faster.
 If you are not motivated to take those online classes, it may be faster to take the in-person classes that have a set schedule.
 My wife went to school full-time for her license and finished up in about 6 weeks.
 One of my team members took his classes online and it took him about 6 months, but he also had a full-time job and a family.
 If you want to get your license quickly, taking classes in a classroom is most likely the fastest way to go.